Openki/Openki/client/views/static/FAQ/markup/FAQ.en.md

 Normally, courses are held in the language in which they are published.
 Multilingual courses are offered in several languages.

 ### Why do I find numerous courses in the course overview which have already passed?
 The idea behind it is that a course is never really finished; An idea or a topic can remain current in the future.
 Thus users can develop a course at any time or access the documentation of it.
-The current courses ("Events") can be found in [Calendar] (https://openki.net/calendar).
+The current courses ("Events") can be found in [Calendar](https://openki.net/calendar).

 ### I really need this tool for the organization of my course!
 Many tools are already available on the web freely and humans can link them to Openki simply by link in the course description.
 Some examples: